ARCHITECTURE GOVERNANCE AS CODE

 ArchRails verifies PRs against your CALM architecture graph — checking node boundaries, allowed connections, and interface contracts deterministically.
 Every violation is traceable to a CALM node or relationship.
 No generic "best practices" guesses.

-No code stored FINOS CALM 1.2 GitHub & GitLab Deterministic verification CALM Visualizer — free
+No code stored FINOS CALM 1.2 Zero-config setup Deterministic verification CALM Visualizer — free

 Pull Request #847 — feature/order-refactor